-Barriers for 2017 continue to be driven by so many inmates housed in other counties as the incarcerated population exceeds the jail capacity.
+Barriers for 2018 continue to be driven by so many inmates housed in other counties as the incarcerated population exceeds the jail capacity.
 The Reentry intensive case management program relies heavily on the "case management relationship" consisting of trust and communication.
-With many eligible inmates, for this program housed out of county, the amount of contact with case managers prior to release has decreased significantly.
+With an average of 75% of inmates eligible for this program housed out of county, the amount of contact with case managers prior to release has decreased significantly.
 Combined with lack of access to jail programs, other counties do not provide cognitive or mental health programs, outcomes for this program have been affected.